hitz-zentroa/latxa-instruct/evaluation/README.md

-# Latxa-Instruct evaluation
+# Latxa-Instruct Evaluation

 ### Static Benchmarks

-The directory [`./benchmarks/scripts`](benchmarks/scripts) contains the Slurm scripts to launch static benchmark evaluations with
+The directory [benchmarks/scripts/](benchmarks/scripts/) contains the SLURM scripts to launch static benchmark evaluations with
 EleutherAI's [LM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) framework.
-Unless specified otherwise, results are written to the [`./benchmarks/results`](benchmarks/results) directory, which currently contains the actual results obtained and reported in the paper.
+Unless specified otherwise, results are written to the [benchmarks/results/](benchmarks/results) directory, which currently contains the actual results obtained and reported in the paper.

 #### Setup & Execution